 When you move into a property, it’s a good idea to get renters contents insurance, which will cover your possessions in case something goes wrong (this is what Urban Jungle specialises in, click here for more details).

-Good cover (like ours!) will also include insurance for accidental damage by you to your landlord’s property, and will effectively cover the cost of you losing your deposit should you damage something.
+Good cover (like ours!) will also include the option to insure both yours and your landlord’s property against accidental damage, which will effectively cover the cost of you losing your deposit should you damage something.
 There will typically be an excess on the policy though, so it still pays to be careful.

 While you’re living there…

 There are numerous problems which can be caused if you don’t keep the place properly clean and tidy.
 For example, common pests like rats and mice can be encouraged if you don’t clean up food scraps in the kitchen, or mould can damage bathroom walls if you don’t stay on top of it.

 It’s important to agree with your housemates what your plan of attack is going to be.
 These days it can be pretty cheap to get a cleaner for a couple of hours a week who can cover the basics (and probably stop a lot of housemate arguments!)
 If you can’t afford that, then make sure you have a clear cleaning rota, so that all the important bits are done regularly, and everyone pulls their weight.

 Pinterest is a great place to find examples of charts and rotas you can use.

 9. Report any problems with the building quickly